We recently changed software providers. Please reset your password with the email we have on file. Click HERE

 For a PDF of this report, click here.

-Figure 2 – Western US water year (October 2025 through March 2026) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).
+Figure 2 – Western US year to date (January through May 2026) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).

 ENSO Watch :